leolani/cltl-backend-naoqi/README.md

 curl --data "Hallo Stranger!" <backend ip>/text
 ```

+## Unit test

+The unit tests in this repository require the NAOqi SDK and Python 2.7 to be installed.
+They are, however, included in the Docker image provided by this repository and can be run with:

+    make build
+    docker run --rm -it cltl/cltl-backend-naoqi python -m unittest discover

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any